srobo/docs/kit/power_board.md

 | ON\|OFF        | Turns the power board on, when used in conjunction with an external switch
 | START          | Starts your program

+Fan
+---

+The power board has a fan to keep the board cool when it is under high load.
+The fan will only begin to spin when the board gets hot.

 Case Dimensions
 ---------------